wultra/lime-java-core/README.md

-# Lime Java Core Libraries
+# Wultra Java Core Libraries

-This project contains Lime Java Core classes that are shared across our projects.
+This project contains Wultra Java Core classes that are shared across our projects.

 ## RESTful Model

-All Lime projects that use RESTful API to publish their services use common model structure.
+All Wultra projects that use RESTful API to publish their services use common model structure.
 The core philosophy is following:

 1) We use JSON format to transfer the data.
 2) We always transfer an `object` as a request and response.
 Never an `array`, `string`, `decimal`, `boolean` or `null`.